 First, you have a couple decisions to make…

-***Which way do you want your carsiding boards to run?
+- Which way do you want your carsiding boards to run?
 I chose for mine to run in the same direction as my flooring.
 I also knew I wanted my boards to run parallel with the longer length of the room.
-This makes the room feel bigger.
+This is a great way to make the room feel bigger.

 Now you’re ready to actually attach the carsiding.
 You’ll want to find the center of the ceiling.
 Line up the first board and attach using a nailgun….